Movement 1: From Spark to Stakes

 Purpose

-To surface the raw energy and purpose behind a student's interest — before citation, before structure.
-The work of Movement 1 is to discover what's already alive under the surface.
+To surface the raw energy and purpose behind a student's interest, before citation and before structure.
+The work of Movement 1 is to find what is already alive under the surface.

 🔹 1.
 Personal Connection